data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-62

-*Proof*.
-The following beautiful idea is presented in Sheldon Axler's book *Linear Algebra Done Right*.
+*Proof.* The following beautiful idea is presented in Sheldon Axler's book *Linear Algebra Done Right*.

 Consider a linearly independent list $\mathbf{l}\_1, \ldots, \mathbf{l}\_m$ of vectors in $V$ and a spanning list $\mathbf{s}\_1, \ldots, \mathbf{s}\_n$ of $V$.
 Our goal is to show that there are [[at least|at most]] as many $\mathbf{s}$'s as $\mathbf{l}$'s.